ddanieli/ddanieli/README.md

-- 👋 Hi, I’m @ddanieli
+- 👋 Hi, I’m Damon Danieli
+- Core Designer of Xbox Live (gamertag: d)
+- Founder of Z2Live (acquired by King.com/Activision)
+- Founder of Appuri (acquired by DocuSign)
+- Founder of Tikr Media (https://tikr.is/@damon)
 - 👀 I’m interested in startups
 - 🌱 I’m currently neck deep in AI tech
 - 💞️ I’m looking for moonlighters who are bored of their dayjobs and want to earn equity in my stealth startup